W. B. Yeats

 STANZAS ONE AND TWO

 For Yeats as a new father, the storm, and the wind(s) “bred on the Atlantic,” which “scream upon the tower,” and the elms, threatened by “the flooded stream,” symbolise the destructive years ahead.
-His interpretation climaxes in the three lines that conclude Stanza Two.
-“Dancing to a frenzied drum” suggests the insanity of war and the speed and inevitability of the coming cataclysm.
-The poet’s prophetic fear is captured in the ending to Stanza One, and in the phrase, “the murderous innocence of the sea,” that ends Stanza Two: as a part of nature the sea appears to be innocent, but as a symbolic womb for the coming years of dissolution it is “murderous.”
-Lady Gregory’s wood, the Yeats’s family tower, and the elm are symbols for civilisation, soon, in the poet’s prophetic vision, to be destroyed.
+The poet’s prophetic fear is captured in the ending to Stanza One, “the great gloom that is in my mind,” and climaxes in the three lines that conclude Stanza Two.
+“Dancing to a frenzied drum” and “the murderous innocence of the sea” suggest the insanity of war and the speed and inevitability of the coming cataclysm.
+As part of nature the sea appears to be innocent, but as a symbolic womb for the years of dissolution it is “murderous.”
+Lady Gregory’s wood, the Yeats’s family tower, and the elm are symbols for civilisation, soon, in the poem’s prophetic vision, to be destroyed.
 Trees and the sea, frequent symbols in Yeats’s poetry, are here opposed in significance: civilisation (trees) versus approaching destruction (the sea).

 STANZA THREE

-The intense unhappiness and insecurity produced by the thought that his daughter will live through the imminent cataclysm inspires the poet’s prayer, which begins with the third stanza and dominates the poem until a feeling of consolation and firmness builds and is finally achieved.
+The intense unhappiness and insecurity produced by the thought that his daughter will live through the imminent cataclysm inspires the poet’s prayer, which begins at the third stanza and dominates the poem until consolation and a feeling of stability builds and is finally achieved in the ending to stanza Ten.

 STANZA FOUR

 In Stanza Four, the speaker makes Helen of Troy, in ancient Greek legend as perpetuated in Homer’s Iliad, the most beautiful woman in the world, his first parallel for Maud Gonne.
-As the wife of Menelaus, brother of the Greek king, Agamemnon, Helen was bored – Afound life flat and dull.@ When the Trojan prince, Paris, whom Yeats describes as a Afool,@ ran off with her, thereby initiating the Trojan war, she had more trouble.
-(The poem may imply a parallel between Paris and Maud Gonne=s alcoholic husband, John MacBride, who died heroically when executed by the British for his part in the Irish Republican rising of 1916.)
+As the wife of Menelaus, brother of the Greek king, Agamemnon, Helen was bored – “found life flat and dull.”
+When the Trojan prince, Paris, whom Yeats describes as a “fool,” ran off with her, thereby initiating the Trojan war, she had more trouble.
+(The poem may imply a parallel between Paris and Maud Gonne’s alcoholic husband, John MacBride, who nevertheless died heroically when executed by the British for his part in the Irish Republican rising of 1916.)

-Secondly, Stanza Four draws a parallel between Maud and Aphrodite (Roman Venus, the goddess of love), who was born out of sea-foam, and therefore had no father.
-Inexplicably, she chose the lame Hephaestus, blacksmith of the gods, for her husband.
+Secondly, Stanza Four draws a parallel between Maud and Aphrodite, the Greek name for Roman Venus, the goddess of love, who was born out of sea-foam, and therefore had no father.
+Aphrodite chose the lame Hephaestus, blacksmith of the gods, for her husband.
 The Horn of Plenty refers to the suckling of the infant Zeus, destined to be the father of the gods, by the goat, Amalthea, whose horns flowed with nectar and ambrosia (drink and food of the gods).
-Yeats implies that the abundance of divine gifts bestowed on beautiful women like Maud can be rendered futile by their oddity, even insanity.
-Their superabundant gift of beauty cannot reach its natural fulfilment in happy sexual love and children.
+The stanza implies that the abundance of divine gifts–Horn of Plenty–bestowed on beautiful women like Maud can be rendered futile: such “fine women eat/ A crazy salad with their meat.”
+Therefore their superabundant gift of beauty cannot reach its natural fulfilment in happy sexual love and children.

 STANZA FIVE